opendaylight/docs/docs/user-guide/service-function-chaining.rst

-The Logical SFF simplifies the configuration of the current SFC data model by reducing the number of parameters to be be configured in every SFF, since the controller will discover those parameters by interacting with the services offered by the `Genius <./genius-user-guide.html>`__ project.
+The Logical SFF simplifies the configuration of the current SFC data model by reducing the number of parameters to be be configured in every SFF, since the controller discovers those parameters by interacting with the services offered by the `Genius <./genius-user-guide.html>`__ project.

 The following picture shows the Logical SFF data model.
 The model gets